katiekr/Senior-Design-Solar-Maximum/User Documentation/Hardware Setup.md

 - Male to male Usb connector for the Arduino board (for installing software and connecting the charge controller) This should come with the Arduino board
 - A computer or laptop than can run Arduino IDE
 - Access to a 3D printer to mount the solar panel to the stepper motor.
 (You can improvise and make your own if you don't have access to a 3D printer)
+- A mounting platform such as a piece of wood and wood screws

 ![Finished Build](https://github.com/cabledc/Senior-Design-Solar-Maximum/blob/main/Design/Final_ProtoType.jpg?raw=true)